mozilla/webmaker-auth-client/README.md

 auth.off('event', callback);
 ```

-`verify`: When the token is verified.

 `login`: When a user logs in or a session is automatically restored.

 `error`: Includes error message.

-`logout`: When user logs out or is logged out due to an error.
+`logout`: When user logs out or is logged out due to an error, or when no user session exists.

 ## Session restore and SSO
 ### To automatically login users and set up SSO, you must call
 ```js
 auth.verify();